federicodececco/EasyGym/README.md

+EasyGym

-This is a yet unnamed project, I envisioned it to be a PWA that can be used to track users gym schedule, with a backoffice component for a coach to monitor their trainees progresses and sessions.
+I envisioned this App to be a PWA that can be used to track users gym schedule, with a backoffice component for a coach to monitor their trainees progresses and sessions.